TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 Like system testing, typically focuses on the behavior and capabilities of a whole system or product.<br>
     - Usually done by the user, customer or stakeholders, manually.
 (UAT: User acceptance testing)
     - Establishing confidence in the quality of the system as a whole
-    - Validating that the system is complete and will work as expected
+    - Validating the system is complete and will work as expected
     - May produce information to assess the system’s readiness for deployment
     - Should produce information user experience by the customer (end-user).
     - Finding a significant number of defects during acceptance test may considered a major project risk.